 When your co-workers are having a morning or afternoon pause café (coffee break), you could be considered impolite if you don’t take part on it as well.
 So take time to mingle when you can.
 This extends to cigarette breaks, too—if you smoke, that is.

-French business etiquette dictates that you should always respect the personal space of your colleagues.
+Business etiquette in France dictates that you should always respect the personal space of your colleagues.
 The same rule applies in any workplace anywhere.
 What’s odd though is that despite the formality of the French business culture, touches like a pat on the arm or shoulder is considered acceptable.
 So is kissing on the cheeks which is generally a form of greeting between co-workers regardless of the gender.
 Just make sure not to let your lips touch the cheeks; it’s an “air kiss” after all.
 Cheeks may touch–definitely not the lips though.

 For men, it is best to wait for the woman to initiate the “faire la bise” .
 This greeting, however, should not be interpreted as anything more than just a simple customary greeting.